Samarthtyagi49/ipl/README.md

 [click to view](https://ipl-win-predictor-ozsi.onrender.com/)

-The site will take approx 1 min to load.
+The site will take approx 1 minute to load.
 Kindly wait untill the initial state of website is established.
 Thankyou for your patience.